-4.6 A candidate has to re-register for the DROPPED course when the course is offered again by the department if it is a hard core course.
+- 4.6 A candidate has to re-register for the DROPPED course when the course is offered again by the department if it is a hard core course.
 The candidate may choose the same or an alternate core/elective in case the dropped course is soft core / elective course.
 A candidate who is said to have DROPPED project work has to re-register for the same subsequently within the stipulated period.
-The details of any dropped course will not appear in the grade card.
+The details of any dropped course will not appear in the grade card. - 4.7 The grade and the grade point earned by the candidate in the subject will be as given below.